HPC

 1. Organize the files of DNA sequencing to be uploaded.

-2. Log in to SFS Console.
+2. Log in to the SFS console.
 Create a file system to store the files of DNA sequencing.

 3. Log in to the servers that function as the head node and compute node, and mount the file system.